Generic selectors

 SABBATH PREPARATION

-“Remember the Sabbath day to keep it holy.
-Six days you shall labor and do all your work.
-But the seventh day is the Sabbath of the LORD your God.
-In it you shall not do any work, you, nor your son, nor your daughter; your manservant, nor your maidservant, nor your livestock, nor the stranger within your gates; For in six days the LORD made the heaven and the earth, the sea, and all that is in them, and rested the seventh day.
-Therefore the LORD blessed the Sabbath day and sanctified it.”
+“Remember the Sabbath day, to keep it holy.
+Six days you shall labor and do all your work, but the seventh day is the Sabbath of the LORD your God.
+In it you shall do no work: you, nor your son, nor your daughter, nor your male servant, nor your female servant, nor your cattle, nor your stranger who is within your gates.
+For in six days the LORD made the heavens and the earth, the sea, and all that is in them, and rested the seventh day.
+Therefore the LORD blessed the Sabbath day and hallowed it.”

 — Exodus 20:8-11